- Related links

 - report their generator status to DNR if required to do so.

 After following the above steps, some health care facilities may find that this regulatory change relieves them of paperwork, training and other hazardous waste requirements.

 Lastly, even though this decision may open up other options for disposing of certain epinephrine wastes, the DNR continues to recommend that all waste pharmaceuticals, including non-hazardous epinephrine salt waste, be incinerated.

 Non-household pharmaceutical waste may fall under the definition of one or more legal waste categories regulated by the DNR.
 Examples include hazardous wastes of various kinds, solid waste and infectious waste.
 Flushing pharmaceuticals may violate hazardous waste and wastewater rules.
 Non-household pharmaceutical waste may also be subject to requirements of other agencies, such as the federal Drug Enforcement Administration.

-Since August 2006, Wisconsin's rules have become more similar to the federal rules in both content and form.
 If you have specific questions about Wisconsin's requirements, please refer to DNR waste program publications and to the administrative rules listed below, or call your local DNR hazardous waste specialist.

 Besides environmental reasons, flushing certain drugs may be illegal.
 Businesses must comply with:

 - their local sewer use ordinances and permits;